Skip to main content

 Forming connections: integrating in the Agile World

-Posted by: and , Posted on: - Categories: Agile, Solution Design and Innovation
+Posted by: , Posted on: - Categories: Agile, Solution Design and Innovation

 In the past couple of years two of the key software development programmes within the Agency have switched from a traditional outsourced, waterfall-led arrangement, to a much more agile, internally controlled framework.
 These programmes seemed like walking two huge remote-control elephants through a massive risk-filled minefield to a distant glade some miles away.
 Whilst tied together.
 Through treacle.